The Wigwam Outdoor Pro

 Skiing the sweeping coloirs of the Alaskan range is a great place for this hiker.
 Take it with you on any winter or summer mission.
 Just make sure to use a liner in the case of extreme cold.

 We couldn't help but give this our Best Buy award!
 A combination of its great performance and low price of just $14 makes it our highest value hiking sock tested.
-By far this is the best deal out there.
-However, if you're looking for a more fitted, lightweight, high value sock with a lifetime guarantee, check out the Darn Tough Hiker Full Cushion instead.
+Though, if you're on a tight budget, be sure to check out the Danish Unisex Merino Wool Socks

 (only $10 per sock) or the People's Merino Wool Hiking Socks